chrisguest75/sql_examples/14_postgres/MANAGEMENT.md

 -- display tables
 \dt

+-- select from system catalogs
+SELECT * FROM pg_database;

 -- select from system views
-SELECT * FROM pg_database;
+SELECT * FROM pg_tables;
 ```

 ## Resources